Scripter17/url-cleaner/README.md

 1. Websites can tell you're using URL Cleaner Site and its userscript.
 It's not hard to tell.

-2. Websites can possibly figure out which version of the default cleaner you're using, and pretty easily figure out what ParamsDiff you're using.
+2. Websites can possibly figure out which version of the bundled cleaner you're using, and pretty easily figure out what ParamsDiff you're using.

 3. Redirects are cached to reduce information leaks.
 URL Cleaner also caches how long the redirect took and lets you optionally wait about that long (plus or minus up to 12.5%) when reading from the cache to stop websites from noticing if you have a redirect cached.